Introduction

 Outside General Counsel

-I serve as outside general counsel to emerging companies and privately held businesses, leveraging my experience scaling and leading legal and compliance teams and advising the board of directors and executive team at a late stage technology company.
-I provide practical, risk-adjusted advice on both strategic and day-to-day matters, including corporate governance, venture capital, mergers and acquisitions, and other operational matters.
+I serve as outside general counsel to emerging- and growth-stage companies and other privately held businesses, and leveraging my experience scaling and leading legal and compliance teams and advising the board of directors and executive team at a late-stage technology company.
+I provide practical, risk-adjusted advice on both strategic and day-to-day matters, including corporate governance, venture capital and private equity investment, mergers and acquisitions, strategic partnerships, and other operational matters.

 Past experience